RunestoneInteractive/RunestoneServer/source/SortSearch/TheShellSort.rst

-For more detail, CodeLens 5 allows you to step thru the algorithm.
+For more detail, CodeLens 5 allows you to step through the algorithm.

 .. codelens:: shellSorttrace